weikangg/TeleBot/README.md

 - How to use env files to set up environment variables using dotenv library (pip install python-dotenv)
 - Holding conversations with others using ConversationHandler
 - Getting Quotes from 'https://zenquotes.io/api/random' by sending requests
+- Getting dad jokes from API Ninja by sending requests
 - How to generate requirements.txt programatically (pip freeze > requirements.txt)
 - Using repl.it to host and using uptime robot to ping the website to ensure the website is hosted on the server permanently.
 ```